Foothill Agricultural Research, Inc.

 Longevity: Females can live 40 days and males 30 days under laboratory conditions with weekly feedings.
 They survive 14 days with one feeding.

-Handling: Until release, keep parasites in an insulated cooler with wet newspaper and ice packs
+Handling: Until release, keep parasites in an insulated cooler with ice packs.

 Release Rate: